Boy Scouts of America, Greater Colorado Council

 Scouts bsa (ages 11-17 / grades 6-12)

-Scouts BSA provides boys and girls with authentic leadership experiences through participation in challenging activities that promote character development and physical fitness such as camping, outdoor adventures, and community service projects.
+Scouts BSA provides young men and women with authentic leadership experiences through participation in challenging activities that promote character development and physical fitness such as camping, outdoor adventures, and community service projects.
 Scouts BSA encourages youth to be leaders in their homes, schools, and communities.
-This program is open to youth ages 11-17, who can join after completing the grade five, or after earning their Arrow of Light in Cub Scouts.
+This program is open to boys and girls ages 11-17, who can join after they turn 11, or after March 1 of their fifth grade year, or after earning their Arrow of Light in Cub Scouts.

 What Will I Do in Scouts BSA?

-Scouts travel to amazing places, from the mountains of New Mexico to the Florida Keys.
-They ride jet-skis, ATVs, horses, and climb 60-foot walls all at summer camp.
+Scouts travel to amazing places, from the mountains of New Mexico to the Florida Keys, as well as our beautiful backyard of Colorful Colorado!
+They hike, camp, swim, jet-ski, ride ATVs, ride horses, and climb 60-foot walls.
 Scouts plan their own advancement and progress at their own pace.
-They may choose from 120 interests ranging from game development to wilderness survival.
+They may choose from 120 interests ranging from game development to wilderness survival, and earn advancement credit in these areas in the form of “merit badges.”
 Experts in these fields are ready to provide fun, real-world experiences.
-A Scout is rewarded for each achievement, which helps him gain self-confidence.
-Establishing their own goals helps Scouts grow in self-reliance.
+A Scout is rewarded for each achievement, which helps them gain self-confidence.
+Establishing their own goals helps Scouts grow in self-reliance

 is Scouts BSA a family activity?

-Scouting is a volunteer-led program.
-Each Scout troop is sponsored by a local chartered organization.
-Parents are welcome and encouraged to get involved as a troop leader or volunteer.
-Parents and chartered organizations select troop leaders.
-Scout leaders work with youth and their families, improving the community through fun-filled activities that teach volunteerism, leadership, citizenship, and the values of the Scout Oath and Law.
-By serving as a leader you can help influence the kind of adults that Scouts grow to be.
+Yes!
+Scouting is open for young men, young women, and parents –Scouting provides an opportunity to engage the entire family!
+Each Scout Troop is sponsored by a local chartered organization, like a school, church, or service club.
+Parents are welcome and encouraged to get involved as a Troop leader or volunteer.
+Many boys’ Troops have corresponding girls’ Troops with whom they do joint activities throughout the year.
+By serving as a leader, you can help influence the kind of adults that Scouts grow to be.
 Many tools, resources, and training programs are available to assist volunteers in becoming effective leaders and enjoy their experience.

 How Do We Get Started?